bunganb/bunganb/README.md

  <img src="https://media.tenor.com/uIAsLAhejd4AAAAC/stick-man-walk.gif" height="130" width="170">
 </div>
 <h3>Hi 👋, I'm Bunga Nabila</h3>
-<p>A Web Developer and UI/UX Designer who loves beautiful things in the world, especially in graphic design and She loves Coffee!
+<p>A Web Developer and UI/UX Designer.
 She is also good at managing teams with her experience in several events or projects</p>

 - 👨‍💻 All of my projects are available at [https://bunga-nabila.vercel.app/](https://bunga-nabila.vercel.app/)